siderolabs/talos/website/content/v1.6/talos-guides/configuration/editing-machine-configuration.md

 Talos node state is fully defined by [machine configuration]({{< relref "../../reference/configuration" >}}).
 Initial configuration is delivered to the node at bootstrap time, but configuration can be updated while the node is running.

-> Note: Be sure that config is persisted so that configuration updates are not overwritten on reboots.
-> Configuration persistence was enabled by default since Talos 0.5 (`persist: true` in machine configuration).

 There are three `talosctl` commands which facilitate machine configuration updates:

 * `talosctl apply-config` to apply configuration from the file